-Club meetings are held on the second Monday of each month excluding January at the Woden Tradies Club.
-The meeting starts at 7.30pm, but feel free to come down from around 6:30 for a bite to eat and a chat before we get down to the “serious” stuff.
+Club meetings are held on the second Monday of each month excluding January at the Canberra Greyhound Racing Club, starting at 7.30pm.
 Everyone is welcome to come along, a current membership is not required.
-You can find us in the Bistro area prior to the meeting before we move to one of the meeting rooms (the staff at the front desk can point you in the right direction if you’re unsure of where to go).
-No club meeting is held in January, and meetings will still go ahead if they happen to fall on a Public holiday.
+No club meeting is held in January, and meetings will still go ahead if they happen to fall on a public holiday.

 You can of course come to one of our club meetings, but out in the forest is where the action is!
 Come along to a khanacross with a suitable car of your own, or just to watch and help officiate.
 There are often club cars which can be used by new competitors who don’t possess a suitable vehicle.

 Khanacrosses are simple events, and a great way to learn more sophisticated car control in a safe environment.
 We make sure those who volunteer as an official also have a chance to compete, and it is common for our members to do both at the same event.
 We encourage all competitors to help out and take over official duties like timing in between their stints in the car.
 This lightens the load on everyone and is a great opportunity to to learn both the competitive and organisational sides of the events.